 Clubs, committees, and activities tend to vary slightly from year to year depending on the makeup of the student body and the availability of teacher sponsors.
-All clubs and committees are organized only with the approval of the sponsor teacher and the Division Principal.
+All clubs and committees are organized only with the approval of the sponsor teacher and the Head of Division.
 Special afterschool activities require parental permission.
-Circulars to parents regarding activities must be countersigned by the sponsor teacher and Division Principal.
+Circulars to parents regarding activities must be countersigned by the sponsor teacher and Head of Division.
 Parents must provide transportation for students taking part in clubs and extracurricular activities.